syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

         {% endtabs %}

-    b.Now add the `SfColorPicker` control with a required optimal name using the included namespace
+b.
+Now add the `SfColorPicker` control with a required optimal name using the included namespace

         {% tabs %}